-What We Did
+What We Created

 The new garden room to the ground floor, master bedroom and additional bedroom to the first floor truly transformed the aesthetic and function of our client’s home.

-This complex rear extension, with a ground-floor ‘garden room’ and two new bedroom suites – including an enlarged master bedroom – is highly innovative while appearing simple and chic.
+This complex rear extension, with a ground-floor garden room and two new bedroom suites – including an enlarged master bedroom – is highly innovative, while appearing simple and chic.

 400 square metres

-- The rear gabled extensions were duplicated to achieve a pleasing symmetry to the rear of the building.
+- The rear gabled extensions were duplicated to achieve a pleasing symmetry to the rear of the building

-- Newly landscaped garden (carried out by a landscape architect).
+- Newly landscaped garden (carried out by a landscape architect)

 Sunken Wine Cellar